wevm/wagmi/site/vue/guides/tanstack-query.md

 # TanStack Query

-Wagmi Hooks are not only a wrapper around the core [Wagmi Actions](/core/api/actions), but they also utilize [TanStack Query](https://tanstack.com/query/v5) to enable trivial and intuitive fetching, caching, synchronizing, and updating of asynchronous data in your React applications.
+Wagmi Composables are not only a wrapper around the core [Wagmi Actions](/core/api/actions), but they also utilize [TanStack Query](https://tanstack.com/query/v5) to enable trivial and intuitive fetching, caching, synchronizing, and updating of asynchronous data in your React applications.

 Without an asynchronous data fetching abstraction, you would need to handle all the negative side-effects that comes as a result, such as: representing finite states (loading, error, success), handling race conditions, caching against a deterministic identifier, etc.

 ## Queries & Mutations

-Wagmi Hooks represent either a **Query** or a **Mutation**.
+Wagmi Composables represent either a **Query** or a **Mutation**.

 **Queries** are used for fetching data (e.g. fetching a block number, reading from a contract, etc), and are typically invoked on mount by default.
 All queries are coupled to a unique [Query Key](#query-keys), and can be used for further operations such as refetching, prefetching, or modifying the cached data.